creme332/mauritius-scholarship-alert/README.md

 # 🔨 To-Do
 - [ ] Save all scraped data to firestore
-- [ ] Try to reduce execution time : include all code in one file, remove unused libraries, caching, optimise program, ...
+- [ ] Try to reduce execution time : include all code in one file, remove unused libraries, caching, optimise program, asyncio ...

 - [ ] be more stringent when comparing communique
 - [ ] Build an API.
+pip cache is not found

 - [ ] Make website responsive.
 - [ ] Add sitemap + request indexing.